-A set in $\mathbb{R}^n$ is called {\it convex} if it contains the closed line segment joining any two of its points.
-A convex set is a {\it convex body} if it is compact and has a non-empty interior.
-A convex body is {\it strictly convex} if its boundary contains no line segments.
+A subset of $\mathbb{R}^n$ is said to be {\it convex} if, for any two points in the set, the entire closed line segment joining them lies in the set.
+A convex set is called a {\it convex body} if it is compact and has non-empty interior.
+A convex body is {\it strictly convex} if no line segment is contained in its boundary.